 Michael Wallent ’91 works at Microsoft in Redmond, Washington and is a Director of Program Management in the Cloud + Enterprise division.
 His team develops services to help companies manage employee use of mobile devices.
 Mr. Wallent joined Microsoft in 1996 and worked on Internet Explorer, Windows and Windows Server.
 In 2001, he testified in front of Congress (commerce subcommittee) for Microsoft regarding Internet privacy issues.
 He lives in Seattle with his wife Anh, and kids Peri, John and Daniel.
 Even though he's been in Seattle for almost 20 years now, he's a die-hard Pats and Sox fan (root for where you are from!).
 Mr. Wallent grew up mostly in Rhode Island, where his parents taught him about east coast perseverance and how to quickly clean lobsters.
 He's often found in the mountains, spending time with skis and friends.
 He graduated from Worcester Polytechnic Institute in 1991 with a B.S. in Computer Science.

-Kimberly Warren is a Portfolio Director at MITRE.
-In her role as portfolio director, Ms. Warren leads MITRE’s strategy to identify, shape, accelerate, and implement research, development, and critical program work for the Department of Health and Human Services.
+Kimberly Warren is a Vice President at MITRE.
+In her role as SP and Director of the Health Federally Funded Research and Development Center, Ms. Warren leads MITRE’s strategy to identify, shape, accelerate, and implement research, development, and critical program work for the Department of Health and Human Services.
 She advises leaders across government, academia, and private industry to bring strategic and practical solutions to meet our nation’s goals to transform health and healthcare.
 Having worked across multiple federally funded research centers (FFRDCs) at MITRE over the last 25 years, Ms. Warren brings that expertise to bear for the health domain.
 Earlier, Ms. Warren was the director of MITRE’s health-related research and technical capability development.
 She was responsible for broad academic, industry, and sponsor stakeholder partnerships to accelerate innovation in health and healthcare.
 She served as chief technologist of the Homeland Security Systems Engineering and Development Institute FFRDC, developing independent and sponsor-directed research program to advance the homeland security enterprise.
 As chief architect for MITRE’s Center for Advanced Aviation System Development, she played a key role in evolving software processes and establishing strategic directions for software modeling, simulation, and laboratory assets that still serve the Federal Aviation Administration and the aviation community.
 Ms. Warren spent several years in industry as a software product development lead for Fortune 500 and international clients.
 She was the global director for Electronic Product Development at General Motors.
 Ms. Warren earned her B.S. in computer science from Syracuse University in New York and a M.Sc. in artificial intelligence from Edinburgh University in Scotland.

 Kristin Deming Wheeler ’93 currently manages the enforcement activities and golf ball patent development for the Acushnet Company, a Fairhaven, Massachusetts manufacturer of golf equipment, shoes and apparel.
 Prior to her current assignment with Acushnet she managed the golf club patent portfolio for over 5 years, working with the Carlsbad, California office and working extensively with the R&D organization.
 Ms. Wheeler joined the Acushnet Company in 2004 after 4 years at the Boston IP specialty law firm Wolf Greenfield PC.
 Her principle work was writing and prosecuting patent applications and clearing new products across several industries including kitchen products, medical devices and sporting goods.
 Ms. Wheeler started her legal career at Pennie and Edmonds’ Washington, D.C. office working with clients on patent prosecution, clearances and litigation.
 She has a BS degree in mechanical engineering from WPI as well as a JD from Franklin Pierce Law Center, which has recently merged into the University of New Hampshire system.
 She also holds a LL.M. in Intellectual Property Law from Franklin Pierce.
 Ms. Wheeler is admitted to practice in the Commonwealth of Virginia and to practice before the US Patent and Trademark Office as well as various federal and state court.